P-H-C/phc-string-format/phc-sf-spec.md

 Each parameter name shall be a sequence of characters in: `[a-z0-9-]` (lowercase letters, digits, and the minus sign).
 No other character is allowed.
 Parameter names SHOULD be readable for a human user.
 A parameter name MUST NOT exceed 32 characters in length.
+A parameter name MUST NOT be equal to the string `v` (to avoid confusion with the version field).

 The value for each parameter consists in characters in:
 `[a-zA-Z0-9/+.-]` (lowercase letters, uppercase letters, digits, `/`,